- Brooke Collier

 3 REASONS WHY GENE BANKS WILL ADVANCE CORAL CONSERVATION

 Counting Coral designs, donates and installs stainless steel sculptural coral gene banks.
 This approach to restoration will advance the speed and effectiveness of coral restoration, a matter so vital for ocean health.
-Gene banks are a collection of seeds, plants, tissue cultures, and in our case; coral genes.
+A gene bank is a genetic library that stores and preserves genetic material from various organisms, particularly plants, animals, and microorganisms - and in our case, coral.
+The intention is to safeguard the diversity of the selected reef ecosystem in order to avoid a future of mono-cultured reefs.
+Genetic diversity is the foundation of biodiversity, and if maintained, will allow for species' adaptation, resilience, and evolutionary potential.
 The genes in the gene bank are organized, conserved for the long term, and then utilized for the planting of more productive, and resilient varieties.
 Counting Coral has not only created a system that preserves coral genetics, but the bank itself is a unique art installation.

 Image by Damien Beri of the sculptural gene bank from up above.